aptos-foundation/AIPs/aips/aip-improve_apt_fa_performance.md

 ## Testing (Optional)

-Performance is measured via single-node-performance benchmarks on CI, over the
+Performance is measured via single-node-performance benchmarks on CI, over all the different workloads provided in the test suite.

 ## Risks and Drawbacks